felromo/animetube/README.md

 * ~~Add parsers for hosts other than trollvideo~~
 * Program still needs a lot more structure
 * Add config file (for preferences) capability
+* Add multi-layered parsing to mainparser
+* Give the mainparser a way to detect multi-layered parsing